ehloonion/onionmx/problems.md

           Postfix SMTP server.
 This option is off by default and should only seldom be used.

 So we are back to the same problem.
 The only way to be sure via TLS is that we pin TLS FPs (after some validation) and how do you maintain a growing list of cert fingerprints and distribute them among n number of participants?
-So, if the goal is to solely improve transport, then yes it does improve that, but you cannot rely on authentication or endpoint validation (as a tor client I have a GUARANTEE that the endpoint is the service I want)... the question is if this is worse.
+So, if the goal is to solely improve transport, then yes it does improve that, but you cannot rely on authentication or endpoint validation (as a Tor client I have a GUARANTEE that the endpoint is the service I want)... the question is if this is worse.

 I'm not sure you get anything additional with clearnet+TLS.
 You *do* get cert validation, if you have one and the remote is configured to validate, but if you don't have one, it just will be fine with that.
 Also if the DNS is hijacked, the client wont care if the cert suddenly disappeared.
 The internet is designed not to do that...  on clearnet: i can make a TLS cert and set my MTA to use that, and then someone hijacks my DNS and redirects my mail somewhere else, and the remote MTAs will just happily continue delivering (unless they have pinned the FP of the cert and set the value to say it MUST be TLS and MUST be this cert).